You don’t have to know how it ends. You only need to begin.

 TIME—to write, to brainstorm, to thoughtfully create something you’re passionate about, to sift through all the ideas and hone in on one.
 Okay, I can’t give you time, but it is something you can give to yourself through a commitment to this process.
 No, you’re not going to write a book in a week.
 But you probably can block out the five hours a week you’ll need to take this course.

-ACCOUNTABILITY—You’ll be welcomed to Month 1, Week 1 of this 3-month course on Wednesday, January 18, 2017.
+ACCOUNTABILITY—When you sign up for DTB, you’ll receive a welcome message, with a little assignment to warm you up.
+Then you’ll receive Month 1, Week 1 of this 3-month course on the first Wednesday after you sign up.
 For all 12 weeks of the course, every Wednesday, you’ll receive support, assignments, reminders and encouragement in your inbox, including a video overview from me at the start of each month.
 During the last month of the course, you’ll be sending me your introduction or first chapter for professional editorial feedback, and you’ll be scheduling a half hour consult with me to strategize and discuss your unique questions, concerns, strengths, and challenges.

 Through taking DTB, I got the boost I needed to finish a draft of my first book.
 She sent me editorial feedback on the draft, and honestly it took me almost a week to look at it.
 When I screwed up my courage to open the document, I was so grateful and inspired by her insights and comments.
 I could hardly wait to start revising!